mohammadaliawan/Launch_School_RB120_OOP/Lesson_1/ruby_oop_book_notes.md

 ### What is the meaning of "instances of the same class"?
   Objects are instances of classes; meaning that objects are created from classes.

-### What is the meaning "instantiated from a class"?
+### What is the meaning of "instantiated from a class"?
   Objects are created from classes.

 ### Where are the attributes and behaviours of objects defined?